romilly/pi-towers-workshop/manuscript/Chapter5.md

 After the introductory comment, the program

-1. imports the micorbit module
+1. imports the `microbit` module
 1. creates a list of answers
+1. when shaken, picks a random answer and displays it
+1. sleeps for 1/100th of a second (10 milli-seconds)
+1. loops back to step 3 for ever.